oeg-upm/LOT-resources/README.md

     * Let us know in which project you are using them so that we can keep track of their adoption.
 We will appreacite it.
 * If you need to adapt the figures and methodology to your particular use case:
     1. Fork the LOT repository (https://github.com/oeg-upm/LOT-resources)
-    2. Keep the CC-BY-NC-SA licence with the statement "Derived from LOT4KG Methodology https://lot.linkeddata.es/LOT4KG/ @Ontology Engineering Group".
+    2. Keep the CC-BY-SA licence with the statement "Derived from LOT4KG Methodology https://lot.linkeddata.es/LOT4KG/ @Ontology Engineering Group".
     3. Upload the figure to a new folder in the forked repository with the name of the project and generate a pull request to the LOT repository so that we can keep track up adoption and variations to keep evolving the methodology.

 The provided figures are: